 Research findings should be viewed in light of several limitations.
-Estimates of the HIV care continuum were based on selfreport and thus may be biased by recall of CD4 levels and viral load, as these levels were not biologically confirmed during the study.
-Clinical measures related to linkage, retention and time from diagnosis to linkage, were not collected given resource constraints and because this was not the primary purpose of the study.
+Estimates of the HIV care continuum were based on self-report and thus may be biased by recall of CD4 levels and viral load, as these levels were not biologically confirmed during the study.
+Clinical measures related to linkage, retention and time from diagnosis to linkage, were not collected given resource constraints and that this was not the primary purpose of the study.
 Data were collected on current ART use; thus, we did not know the proportion of MSM living with HIV who may have initiated and stopped treatment or experienced treatment interruptions.
-RDS-weighted estimates provide population-based estimates; however, there is an ongoing debate as to which estimators are the most accurate for use and estimates should therefore be reviewed with caution.^{22 23} This is a cross-sectional study which limits temporal analysis and determination of the directionality of association; we do not know if these characteristics and behaviours represent predictors of testing and awareness or were postdiagnosis behavioural changes.
-Finally, the study sample is comprised of MSM recruited from Moscow city and the number of MSM living with HIV is relatively small, limiting our generalisability to MSM living in the wider Russian Federation and EECA.
+RDS-weighted estimates provide population-based estimates; however, there is an ongoing debate into which estimators are the most accurate for use and estimates should therefore be reviewed with caution.[, ] This is a cross-sectional study which limits temporal analysis and determination of the directionality of association; we do not know if these characteristics and behaviours represent predictors of testing and awareness or were post-diagnosis behavioural changes.
+Finally, the study sample is comprised of MSM recruited from Moscow city and the number of MSM living with HIV is relatively small, limiting our generalizability to MSM living in the wider Russian Federation and EECA.
 To our knowledge, however, these data represent the first HIV care continuum estimates for MSM in the region.

 Engagement and retention in the HIV care continuum and, ultimately, reaching viral suppression is a challenge for MSM living with HIV in the Russian Federation.
-The recent loss of the Global Fund and lack of acknowledgement of key populations by Federal AIDS programmes mean that alternative sources of funding to support these important prevention and testing programmes are needed.24 This is further exacerbated by limitations on provision of information related to same-sex practices associated with new laws prohibiting the 'propaganda of homosexuality', which create 'new obstacles and disincentives for gay men or other MSM in accessing HIV programmes and services'.4 Gaps identified along the HIV care continuum and benefits of testing characteristics highlight opportunities in which HIV testing interventions can be introduced (or improved) to further engage MSM living with HIV.
-HIV testing innovations, such as HIV self-testing and CD4 point-of-care tests have demonstrated success in other challenging settings and may provide improved and alternative means for increasing awareness of one's HIV infection and providing engagement in care in a stigmatised setting.25 26
+The recent loss of the Global Fund and lack of acknowledgement of key populations by Federal AIDS programs mean that alternative sources of funding to support these important prevention and testing programs are needed.[24]
+This is further exacerbated by limitations on provision of information related to same-sex practices associated with new laws prohibiting the 'propaganda of homosexuality', which create "new obstacles and disincentives for gay men or other MSM in accessing HIV programmes and services".[4]
+Gaps identified along the HIV care continuum and benefits of testing characteristics highlight opportunities in which HIV testing innovations, such as HIV self-testing and CD4 point of care tests have demonstrated success in other challenging settings and may provide improved and alternative means for increasing awareness of one's HIV infection and providing engagement in care in a stigmatized setting.[25, 26]